Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Practical Considerata

 The conditions in Remark~\ref{thm:HamCvxyCond} have significant implications on any applications of Thm.~\ref{thm:errenv} with the Hopf formula and the methods proposed in the work, particularly to \textit{Reach} games.
 In \textit{Avoid} games, the error does not alter convexity and thus the proposed work may be used for safe controller synthesis in any \textit{Avoid} problem.

 In addition to the limitations of the Hopf formula, one must note a large maximum error will also yield poor guarantees.
 While the solution is guaranteed to be optimal with respect to the true dynamics, it is also optimal with respect to any $\maxerr$-\textit{similar} dynamics.
 The optimal trajectory of the new game will take the path which is most robust to disturbance \textit{and error}.
-For a local linearization i.e. with an error that increases with distance, these safe envelopes will thus have limited spatial efficacy.
 To ameliorate this burden, we consider a few methods for decreasing the distance between the envelope boundary and the true set.